golemfactory/yagna-docs/yajsapi/mid-level/examples/web.md

 ### Logger

 Each module has specific options.
 The constructor parameter that occurs in each of the modules is the `logger` object.
 It is responsible for showing messages during the lifetime of a given module.
-The logger object must implement the `Logger` (TODO: link to API reference) interface.
+The logger object must implement the [Logger](../../docs/interfaces/utils_logger.Logger.md) interface.
 To capture logging messages in our script for display purposes, we will develop a unique `logger` and create the `appendLog` function to add applicable records to the log storage area.
 ```html
 <script>
     function appendLog(msg, level = 'info') {